JuliaLang/julia/doc/src/manual/performance-tips.md

 ## [Performance of captured variable](@id man-performance-captured)

-Consider the following example that defines two inner functions:
+Consider the following example that defines an inner function:
 ```julia
 function abmult(r::Int)
     if r < 0